Weekend Getaway at Elkhart Lake

 Racing gives Elkhart Lake a distinct jolt of energy, but it's not the main draw.
 That would be the lake, and most people come here for quiet weekends of swimming, sunning, boating and waterskiing.

 Just outside town, sprawling Kettle Moraine State Forest offers hundreds of miles of trails for biking, hiking and running.
 The popular 3.5-mile Parnell Tower Trail includes an observation tower with sweeping views of the glacier-carved terrain.
 A historic village in the park includes The Wade House, where costumed interpreters lead tours of a 19th-century stagecoach inn and visitors explore a carriage museum.
-For lunch, gorgeous lake views and alfresco dining complement great drinks, pizzas and sizzling burgers at Barefoot Tiki Bar at Victorian Village Resort.
+For lunch, gorgeous lake views and alfresco dining complement great drinks, pizzas and sizzling burgers at Tiki Bar Elkhart Lake.

-After a beachy afternoon, dinner at Siebkens’ Stop-Inn Tavern is an affordable luxury and considered the best bar on the racing circuit; entrees include grilled swordfish and steaks.
-Plus, it’s located in Siebkens Resort, the go-to hangout for the racing crowd.
-Its new condo hotel offers elegant, Prairie-style units with fireplaces, full kitchens and balconies, starting at just $119 on peak weekends.
-For a quieter night, try The Osthoff Resort, which is renovating its rooms and suites.
-Families come for kid-friendly programming; adults luxuriate in the Aspira Spa’s Thai massage and chakra balancing treatments.
-Rooms from $235.
+After a beachy afternoon, dinner at Siebkens' Stop-Inn Tavern is an affordable luxury and considered the best bar on the racing circuit; entrees include grilled swordfish and steaks.
+Plus, it's located in Siebkens Resort, the go-to hangout for the racing crowd.
+Its condo hotel offers elegant, Prairie-style units with fireplaces, full kitchens and balconies.

 Lunch at Lake Street Cafe presents a choice: The casual dining side offers funky, beer-inspired decor and wood-fired pizzas; the fine-dining side has one of Wisconsin's longest wine lists and entrees like sesame-seared tuna.

 For a special dinner, visit Paddock Club.
-The seasonal menu tends toward European: Lemon and ricotta ravioli bursts with heirloom tomatoes, asparagus, pine nuts, Parmesan and lemon oil.
-In a town where many visitors are still in a hurry to zip around a famous track, it’s delightful to find a place all about savoring a moment.
+The seasonal menu tends toward European: Smoked wild boar ragu pappardelle features a mushroom and red wine-braised boar ragu over pappardelle noodles.
+In a town where many visitors are still in a hurry to zip around a famous track, it's delightful to find a place all about savoring a moment.